zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 # Inject the HeroService

 Now we'll add a private heroService parameter of type HeroService to the constructor.
 The parameter simultaneously defines a private heroService property and identifies it as a HeroService injection site.

 When Angular creates a HeroesComponent, the Dependency Injection system sets the heroService parameter to the singleton instance of HeroService.

 # Add getHeroes()

+Created a function to retrieve the heroes from the service in HeroesComponent class file.

+# Call it in ngOnInit

+While we could call getHeroes() in the constructor, thats not the best practice.
+Reserve the constructor for simple initialization such as wiring constructor parameters to properties.
+The constructor shouldnt do anything.
+It certainly shouldnt call a function that makes HTTP requests to a remote server as a real data service would.

+Instead, call getHeroes() inside the ngOnInit lifecycle hook and let Angular call ngOnInit at an appropriate time after construction a HeroesComponent instance.